 It is possible, though not cheap to find a boat leaving Guatemala’s Rio Dulce bound for Belize.
 There are a handful of liveaboard operators running diving trips departing from Rio Dulce if you’re in the area.

 There is an international airport in Belize City, however, it is generally much more expensive to fly into compared to Cancun.
 Your best bet is to come in from Mexico after enjoying Tulum and the cenotes in the Yucatan.

-Ferries run to the Islands daily.
-Departure times and price do vary so do a bit of research for the latest information before showing up at the dock.
+Ferries run to the islands daily.
+Departure times and prices do vary so do a bit of research for the latest information before showing up at the dock.